 - 1. Coordinate the implementation of JDPs and Operational Plans, including PACT regional projects by the MS in EU waters, and provide input to the Pilot Project "Creation of a European Coast Guard Function".
-Areas of cooperation include:

-- the North Sea, the Kattegat, the Skagerrak, the eastern Channel, the waters west of Scotland and the Irish Sea (North Sea JDP),

-- the Baltic Sea (Baltic Sea JDP),

-- Western Waters (Western Waters JDP),

-- Mediterranean Sea and Eastern Atlantic (Med and E Atlantic JDP),

-- o Black Sea.

-- 2. Coordinate the implementation of the EU contribution to the International Control and Inspection Programmes in RFMOs, namely:

-- NAFO & NEAFC,

-- ICCAT,

-- GFCM.

-- 3. Provide shared and cost effective data which shall be available to Member States' inspection and surveillance means in the JDPs and Operational Plans and provide input to the Pilot Project "Creation of an ECGF".
+Areas of cooperation include: - The North Sea, the Kattegat, the Skagerrak, the eastern Channel, the waters west of Scotland and the Irish Sea (North Sea JDP) - The Baltic Sea (Baltic Sea JDP) - Western Waters (Western Waters JDP) - Mediterranean Sea and Eastern Atlantic (Med and E Atlantic JDP) - Black Sea - 2.
+Coordinate the implementation of the EU contribution to the International Control and Inspection Programmes in RFMOs, namely: - NAFO & NEAFC - 。 ICCAT - 3.
+Provide shared and cost effective data which shall be available to Member States inspection and surveillance means in the JDPs and Operational Plans.

-1. Implementation of JDP and Operational Plans in European Union waters
+A - Implementation of JDP and Operational Plans in European Union waters